hyper-expanse/semantic-delivery-gitlab/README.md

 The account associated with the GitLab private token must have _Developer_ permissions on the project to be released to meet the requirements of `semantic-release-gitlab-releaser`.
 GitLab permissions are documented on the [GitLab Permissions](http://docs.gitlab.com/ce/user/permissions.html) site.

-#### Gitlab http/https api
+#### Setting HTTP Protocol for GitLab Integration

-By default API calls to gitlab are made with https.
-If for some reason that is impossible, they can be made with http instead by setting the environment variable `GITLAB_INSECURE_API` to "true".
-Any other value including not set, "True" and "yes" and the api calls are made with https.
+By default all API calls to GitLab are made over HTTPS.
+If, for some reason, that's impossible, those API calls can be made over HTTP instead.
+To use HTTP set the environment variable `GITLAB_INSECURE_API` to `true`.
+Other values, including not setting the environment variable, will cause `semantic-release-gitlab` to use HTTPS.

+> We strongly advise against communicating with GitLab over HTTP, but this option is supported for those cases where configuring SSL for GitLab is not feasible.

 ### Continuous Integration and Delivery (CID) Setup